WokLibCodeClub/.github/profile/README.md

 ### How to make a Trinket account

 You will need a trinket account for the Code Club's Python sessions.
 If you don't have one already you can create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to create an account.
 You can find a guide for using a trinket account [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/trinket_basics/using_trinket.md).

-Please try to arrive a little bit before 11.45am so that you have time to get logged in to your Trinket account and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

 #### Trinket is closing down in August 2026.